-Always check the cartridge for the correct designation before loading the firearm.
-If the caliber is not marked on the cartridge refer to the ammunition packaging.
+Always check the cartridge for the correct designation located on the cartridge head, before loading the firearm.
 To find additional ammunition information, see the Remington Arms catalog or visit the Remington website at www.remington.com.

 WARNING!
 Do not apply oil, grease or any lubricants to cartridges.
+Appling lubricants to cartridges may lead to property damage, personal injury and/or death.